ddnexus/pagy/README.md

 ### <span style="font-size: .65em; vertical-align: middle">💚</span> Now it's more... with less

 - Compatible with all environments and collection types
-- It can use OFFSET, COUNTLESS, KEYSET, KEYNAV, CALENDAR pagination techniques
+- It can use OFFSET, COUNTLESS, KEYSET, KEYNAV, CALENDAR, SEARCH pagination techniques
 - It supports server-side rendering or faster client-side rendering for popular CSS frameworks and APIs
 - It autoloads ONLY the methods that you actually use, with almost zero configuration
 - It boasts 100% test coverage for Ruby, HTML, and JavaScript end-to-end (E2E)